How to Start an LLC in Arkansas

 To start an LLC in Arkansas, you must file Articles of Organization with the Arkansas Secretary of State.
 You can file the document online or by mail.
 The Articles of Organization cost $50 ($45 online) to file.
 Once filed with the state, this document formally creates your Arkansas LLC.
 However, to actually ready the LLC to do business, you must complete several additional steps.

 You have to include “Limited Liability Company,” “Limited Company” or an abbreviation like “LLC.”
-Professional LLCs have to add the “professional” designation as well or use an abbreviation like “PLLC.”
-Odds are, your business is not a professional LLC (that’s not to say you aren’t perfectly professional, just that most LLCs don’t offer the services of licensed professionals like lawyers or dentists).
+Professional LLCs have to add the “professional” designation or use an abbreviation like “PLLC.”
+Odds are, your business isn’t a professional LLC (unless you’re a licensed professional like a dentist or lawyer).
+But if your business does happen to be a PLLC, your company name cannot include the name of a non-member person, except in the case of a member who has died.

 Essentially, they’re asking you what you’d like your mailing address to be for non-legal documents.
 This address will be public record.
 Hire us, and you can list our address and avoid putting your own.